 WebEx® allows the Court to set up the video call without any cost to the Participants.
 All that is required is a camera and microphone on your computer or installing the WebEx® application on your iPhone or Android device.
 If you do not have access to a computer or phone with a camera and a microphone, you may also dial into the conference.
 All of the information is in the invitation email that you receive before the video conference.
 You may also find it helpful to read the WebEx® information for Attendees by clicking here.”

-Some courts are already aware that videoconferencing is available, and others are using it.
-As we posted last September, New York’s Commercial Division Advisory Council proposed a video conferencing rule, and in the course of doing so provided a detailed supporting memorandum including an extensive list of courts already using videoconferencing.
-We also identified a number of business courts already making videoconferencing available in some circumstances.
-You can link to that post here.
+Generally, some courts are aware videoconferencing is a technology they might want to adopt, and others actively use videoconferencing technology.
+As we posted last September, New York’s Commercial Division Advisory Council proposed a videoconferencing rule, and in the course of doing so provided a detailed supporting memorandum with an extensive list of courts currently using videoconferencing.
+We also identified a number of business courts making videoconferencing available in some circumstances.
+You can find that post here.

-While some courts may not have videoconferencing technology built into their court administrative systems or infrastructure, or a readiness to experiment at this time, they all presumably have telephones that can handle teleconferencing.
-Although low-tech by 21st century standards, teleconferencing can perform an important function in this uncertain time.
+While some courts may not have videoconferencing technology built into their court administrative systems or infrastructure, or a readiness to experiment at this time, they all presumably have telephones that can handle some level of teleconferencing.
+Although low-tech by 21st century standards, teleconferencing can still perform an important function in this uncertain time.

 With the number of 60+ year old lawyers in practice, and judges on the bench, any inconvenience should be weighed against potential consequences.
 Having participated in telephone conference oral arguments, it feels a bit distant at times, especially if opposing counsel is physically present, but I have never felt it affected the outcome or diminished the court’s ability to understand an argument.